 The 9Barista comes strongly recommended by Dan from Climpson & Sons.
 It’s a stovetop coffee maker for espresso, invented by a jet engineer, and recently introduced to the market via Kickstarter.
 “It’s innovative, aesthetically pleasing, and has revolutionised the old-school [Bialetti] Moka Pot,” says Dan, comparing the machine to the traditional stovetop coffee method.
 “Where the Moka Pot arguably produces watery, burnt coffee, the 9Barista performs like an actual espresso machine.”
 The name hints at how the machine works: “It can produce nine bars of pressure like a commercial-grade espresso machine,” says Dan.
 “This might not mean much; however, pressure provides that beautiful body and crema.”

 The 9Barista also ensures that the water is kept at the right temperature — so it’s a more foolproof stovetop method than eyeing the hob and listening for a gurgle.
 Although it’s not cheap, the 9Barista offers a less expensive method for espresso, and with no need for electricity.
 At 18 centimeters tall, it’s also a space saver: a great size for people with small kitchens.
 It’s made of brass and can be used on all hobs (including induction and, apparently, camping stoves).
 It makes one double espresso at a time.
-[Editor’s note: this product is currently available for pre-order, and will ship in April 2021].
+[Editor’s note: This product is currently available for pre-order and will ship in January].